schletz/Pos3xhif/01 Types/04_Collections.md

 {
     /// <summary>
     /// TODO:
-    ///    - Create a constructor to initialize Name, ClassTeacher (KV) and City (Wohnort).
+    ///    - Create a constructor to initialize Name, ClassTeacher (KV).
     ///    - Add a List of students to manage the students in this class.
     ///    - Use IReadOnlyList for your public property.
 It sould NOT be possible to add or remove students from outside
     ///      without calling AddStudent or RemoveStudent.